amfz/dsi-python-workshop/README.md

 ## Folder Structure
 * **01-slides**: Course slides as interactive Juptyer notebooks (.ipynb files)
   * **sample_data**: A folder containing sample data files used in some of the slides.
-If you are using Anaconda for this course, please download this folder and put it in your own course materials folder.
+If you are using Anaconda for this course, please be sure to include this folder in your own course materials folder.
-* **02-html-slides**: Course slides as HTML files that can be viewed in a web browser.
+* **02-html-slides**: Course slides as HTML files that can be downloaded and viewed in a web browser
-* **03-pdf-slides**: Course slides as PDFs.
+* **03-pdf-slides**: Course slides as PDFs
-* **original-slides**: Original course slides as interactive Jupyter notebooks (.ipynb files)
+* **original-slides**: Original course slides as interactive Jupyter notebooks (.ipynb files) and lesson plans as docx files.
+These slides contain additional code examples and provide more depth on topics like object-oriented programming.
 * **data**: Datasets used in the course
 * README: This file!
 * LICENSE: Copyright information for these materials